The 6-step Guide to Mastering French Phonetics

 - Final consonants.
 In addition, final consonants in words are often not pronounced.
 The word blanc (white), for example, is pronounced with a soft ending.
 When “e” appears at the end of a word, it’s also rarely pronounced.
 If an “e” is placed after a consonant of a feminine word, the final consonant is pronounced with the “e” remaining silent.

-Using petit (small) in its masculine form, for example, you would not pronounce the final “t,” which leaves the word ending in a vowel sound.
-If you were describing a feminine object as being petite (small), however, you would complete the word with a /t/ sound.
+Using petit (small) in its masculine form, for example, you would not pronounce the final “t.”
+But if you were describing a feminine object as being petite (small), you would complete the word with a /t/ sound.

-And if you’re ever in doubt of how to pronounce a word, the French audio dictionary on About.com or Forvo will have you covered.
+And if you’re ever in doubt about how to pronounce a word, the French audio dictionary on About.com or Forvo will have you covered.
 There are also plenty of pronunciation apps that can help you study 10-15 new words each week so you can make steady progress.

 4. Note the differences in French consonants